 “Trent Johnston, stand.”

 The community judge’s voice filled the sweat box of a room, chilling Trent to the bones.
-He’d heard the tone before — the arrogant voice of someone trying to squeeze their viciousness and bullying into overly kind words.
-Appearance always mattered more than truth in the what once were called halls of justice.
+He’d heard the tone before–the arrogant voice of someone trying to squeeze their viciousness and bullying into overly kind words.
+Appearance always mattered more than truth in what once were called halls of justice.

 The sweat-covered and all-too-eager bailiff started to wave the five community officers standing behind Trent to get him to his feet.
 Before they could move, Trent stood.
 Back straight despite the recent pummeling from the five behind him.
 His eyes stared like lasers, but were unable too meet the shifting eyes of the man before him.

 “Trent, you stand before us today accused once again of Mongering.
-I can’t let this slide this time.”
+I can’t let it slide this time.”

 After spending 10 of his last 18 years on unforgiving city streets, Trent placed a mask of contempt over his face.
 Scrapping and scraping as an urban wild child, the child of a convicted Monger parents, Trent knew what was about to happen.